aschnapp/gulp-cache-uncache/README.md

 ### uncache(cacheName)

-Releases all cached files at that point downstream in correct order
+Releases all cached files that have been processed at this point downstream in correct order

-### postCache(cacheName)

-Postprocessing for gulp-cache-uncache.
-See [index.js](./index.js) for more information

 ### remove(cacheName, absolutePath)